 The menu boasts American classics like mozzarella sticks, nachos, pizza, and burgers.
 Movie goers can also order healthy salads, grilled chicken or a tuna melt.
 Wine can be ordered by the bottle or by the glass; beer by the mug or pitcher; and sangria by the glass or carafe.
 Allow at least 30 minutes for food to be delivered.

 1300 South Orlando Avenue, Maitland

 You've likely heard of and probably visited Enzian Theater.
 This local gem is proud to screen artful independent, foreign and classic films.
 This unique venue is also home to the Florida Film Festival.
-They are currently running a campaign to expand to three screens for even more offerings.

 Grab a thirst-quenching refreshment before or after the movie from the outdoor Eden Bar.
 The patio is surrounded by Floridian gardens and colossal oak trees.
 Drink specials are offered every day of the week allowing you to catch a deal no matter when you go.
 A full food menu is available outdoors and a good portion of the menu is available indoors if you prefer to nosh while watching the film.